logui-framework/client/PROTOCOL.md

     The LogUI client creates a connection to the LogUI logging endpoint.

 2. **LogUI Handshake**
-    Handshake.
+    The handshake that establishes identity.

 3. **Event Listening**
     The server then waits for events and logs them as they are sent by the client.
+The client may also request to update the [application-specific information](#logui-handshake) stored for each logged event.

 4. **WebSocket Disconnection**
     Disconnect.
 The disconnect can be triggered by either the client or the server.